Read about our update schedules here.

 Company policies are guidelines that define how various aspects of the business (including people, processes, and technology) should operate.
 Customers prefer to do business with organizations they trust.
 Most company policies are designed to reflect this principle.
 Customer trust will erode quickly if your systems create user experiences that don’t align with your stated policies.

-Effective policies flow naturally from a culture of ethics, in which every employee is educated about their responsibility for ethical use from engineering, design, data science, marketing, and sales.
-In such a culture, employees see clear incentive structures to reward ethical behavior along with clear, consistent consequences for unethical behavior.
+Effective policies flow naturally from a culture of ethics.
+Every employee, from engineering and design to data science, marketing, and sales, must be educated on their responsibility for ethical use.
+In such a culture, employees see clear incentive structures to reward ethical behavior and clear, consistent consequences for unethical behavior.

 Consider the following to ensure your organization’s policies are reflected in your designs:

 The list of patterns and anti-patterns below shows what proper (and poor) adherence to company policies looks like within a Salesforce solution.
-You can use these to validate your designs before you build, or identify areas in your system that need to be refactored.
+Use these to validate your designs before you build, or identify areas in your system that need to be refactored.

 Artificial Intelligence

-Most of the underlying Einstein algorithms are not configurable, but the models are fine-tuned by your customers' data once it enters your system.
-So, if your underlying data is biased or skewed, your models will become biased and inaccurate as well.
+Most of Einstein AI’s core algorithms are not configurable, but for some features, customers may be able to fine-tune the models using their own data as stated in the documentation.
+Additionally, you can ground AI models in your own CRM, knowledge base articles, and other documents through Retrieval Augmented Grounding (RAG) to make the outputs even more accurate for your organization, customers, and use cases.
+However, if your underlying data is biased or skewed, your outputs may become biased and inaccurate as well.
 An example of bias is not including members of a certain race, gender, or ethnicity in your contact list even though your customer base is diverse and includes members of that group.
-Refer to the Salesforce Responsible Creation of AI Trailhead module, AI Ethics Maturity Model, and Trusted AI principles for more information.
+Refer to the Salesforce Responsible Creation of AI Trailhead module, Understanding Trusted Agentic AI Trailhead, AI Ethics Maturity Model, Salesforce’s Trusted AI principles, Responsible Generative AI Guidelines, and Responsible Agentic AI Guidelines for more information.

 Not accounting for applicable legal regulations and your company’s own ethical standards can lead to biases within your AI, resulting in lawsuits, lost revenue, customer trust issues, and damage to your company’s public image.